 The competent authorities generally have a considerable degree of discretion to accept remedies and impose conditions or requirements under the sector-specific approval or licensing requirements.

 4.8 Are there any other relevant considerations?
-What is the recent enforcement practice of the authorities?
+What is the recent enforcement practice of the authorities and have there been any significant cases?
+Are there any notable trends emerging in the enforcement of the FDI screening regime?